Vim in IntelliJ IDEA

-The IdeaVim plugin emulates Vim in the IntelliJ IDEA editor, including normal, insert, and visual modes, Command-line and Ex modes, Vim regexp and configuration, and other features.
+IdeaVim is a Vim engine for the IntelliJ IDEA editor.
+It supports the normal, insert, and visual modes, Command-line and Ex modes, Vim regexp and configuration, and other features.

 Install the IdeaVim plugin